Ed Howard (lawyer): Early life and education

 Edward Paxson Howard IV was born in Santa Monica, California and raised in Los Angeles.
 He graduated from Taft High School in 1981.
 Howard received his B.A in Political Science from George Washington University in 1986.
 At George Washington University, Howard was editor-in-chief of the yearbook, Cherry Tree, state chairman of College Democrats for Washington DC, editorials editor for the George Washington University student newspaper The Hatchet, and editor-in-chief of the George Washington University arts and literary magazine Wooden Teeth.
 He served as the Vice President of the George Washington University College Democrats and as a student senator, where he chaired the Senate Finance Committee.
 He also founded Political Awareness Week at George Washington University.
 He received various awards and honors while in college, including the Excellence in Student Life Award, the Outstanding Service to George Washington University award, and was selected for the Omicron Delta Kappa National Leadership Honor Society.
 Howard received his J.D. from Loyola Law School in 1990, where he was awarded the American Jurisprudence Award for Constitutional Law.
 He served as Chief Justice of the Moot Court during his time at Loyola Law School.
+Teddy was also a member of the Village Idiots during Jr High.
+The rest of the idiots were Glen, David and Greg.

 Legal career

 1991-1995

 During law school at Loyola Law School, Howard interned as a law clerk for the Los Angeles County District Attorney's Office, where he conducted approximately fifty preliminary hearings before the Los Angeles County Municipal Court.
-He then became an Associate of the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker (now Paul Hastings LLP), where he worked in on First Amendment and insurance coverage issues, including representing the rap group N.W.A.
+He then became an Associate of the downtown Los Angeles office of Paul, Hastings, Janofsky & Walker (now Paul Hastings LLP), where he worked on First Amendment and insurance coverage issues, including representing the rap group N.W.A.